"Stranger Things" season 3 trailer released

 The trailer wasn't just filled with nostalgia, but also suspense — the nearly 3-minute-long montage gave little away.
 The mall will likely play a large role, as "Stranger Things" released a fake promo for Starcourt Mall in July — about a year before the fictional shopping center will come to life on Netflix.

-Intrigue for season 3 has been building since it was announced in 2017.
+Intrigue for season three has been building since it was announced in 2017.
 After nearly two years of promotion, will the new season live up to the hype?
 Stranger things have happened.